1n3ffbl3/programmers-oath-template/README.md

 ## [First Promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=1&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIIJzAA&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D36NgPu9OyRM&usg=AOvVaw0ou3BcQNAflHJjk6fPJw7c):

-I promise that to the best of my ability and judgment one I will not produce harmful code.
-Harmful code is code that is harmful to customers, to your fellow programmers, to the structure of the system.
+I promise that, at the best of my abilities and judgment, I will not produce harmful code, because it can endanger customers, fellow programmers and the entire structure of the system.

 [TOP](#the-programmers-oath)